 - Investor Talk

-Analysts and Commentators has sites where you’ll get data and help finding the right property for you in the right location, location, location!
-Such as:
+Analysts and Commentators is where you’ll get data and help finding the right property for you in the right location, location, location, such as:

 Sourcing and researching a property:

-#3 BiG Book of Property Investing Strategies and Gurus rates advisers (gurus) and sets out the strategies they use, and the products and services they claim to provide.
+BiG’s Property Investing Gurus rates advisers (gurus) and sets out the strategies they use, and the products and services they claim to provide.

-We hope that gives you an overview of what to look for, where, and how, on the internet so your risk of information overload paralysis is reduced and you take your next big step on your investing journey.
+I hope that gives you an overview of what to look for, where, and how.
+Let’s hope your risk of information overload is reduced and you’re ready to take your next step on your investing journey.